GRACIOUSSS/alx-system_engineering-devops/README.md

-This repository contains solutions to shell tasks
+This repository contains solution to 0x03-shell_variables_expansions